 Salary (6 FTE) \$216,639

+Expense \$725,000

 Operating Capital Outlay \$418,200

 Total \$1,354,839

+A US Fish and Wildlife camera catches a Florida panther sharpening claws near Naples.

-Dickerson Bay/Bald Point
+Dickerson Bay / Bald Point

-Wakulla and Franklin Counties
+Franklin and Wakulla Counties

 On the coast of Wakulla and Franklin Counties, the shallow, Gulf of Mexico laps against the westernmost Big Bend salt marshes and the easternmost white sand beaches of the Panhandle.
-The St. Marks National Wildlife Refuge already protects much of this coast; the Dickerson Bay/Bald Point project will protect more, including areas critical to the survival of the endangered Kemp's ridley sea turtle.
-In so doing, it will also protect the f shery in the area by protecting its foundation rich mud f ats and seagrass beds - and will add land to Mashes Sands County Park where people may enjoy the beauty of this little-disturbed coast.
+The St. Marks National Wildlife Refuge already protects much of this coast; the Dickerson Bay/Bald Point project will protect more including areas critical to the survival of the endangered Kemp's ridley sea turtle.
+In so doing, it will also protect the fishery in the area by protecting its foundation - rich mud flats and seagrass beds - and will add land to Mashes Sands County Park where people may enjoy the beauty of this little-disturbed coast.